Ankit7991/dsa/notes/DSA/Data_Structures/Tree.md

 ## August 25
 ### Postorder traversal
+It's a type of DEPTH FIRST TRAVERSAL

+Where
+	you recursively visit all the child nodes (or neighbors) of a node
+	before visiting the node itself

 #### Leetcode https://leetcode.com/problems/binary-tree-postorder-traversal
 Given the root of a binary tree, return the postorder traversal of its nodes' values.